 Should I House My Guinea Pigs Outdoors?

-Keeping guinea pigs outside in the correct safe and secure environment that provides enrichment for them gives them the opportunity to experience something closer to their natural habitat than being kept indoors.
+Keeping guinea pigs outside in the correct safe and secure environment that provides enrichment for them can give them the opportunity to experience something closer to their natural habitat (if they are in a very large enclosure) than being kept indoors.

-However, keeping them indoors has many advantages too.
-If you can't provide the conditions they need to be outside or if you would prefer to have them in your home, read our page which is full of advice and tips on what you need to consider when housing guinea pigs in your home...
+However, keeping them indoors is generally the recommended option nowadays.
+If you can't provide the safe conditions they need to be outside or if you would prefer to have them in your home, read our page which is full of advice and tips on what you need to consider when housing guinea pigs in your home...